lorenlugosch/end-to-end-SLU/README.md

 # pretrain_speech_model
 This repo contains the code for replicating the experiments in the paper "Speech Model Pre-training for End-to-End Spoken Language Understanding".

+## Dependencies
+PyTorch, numpy, soundfile, pandas, tqdm

 ## Usage
-First, change the directories in the config file ```exp1.cfg``` to wherever the LibriSpeech data and Fluent Speech Commands data are stored on your computed.
-(We include a pre-trained model for LibriSpeech, so you don't have to run this.)
+First, change the directories in the config file ```exp1.cfg``` to wherever the LibriSpeech data and/or Fluent Speech Commands data are stored on your computer.

 To pre-train the model on LibriSpeech, run the following command:
 ```